 But while P.T.
 Barnum may be the story focus, it’s the people who make up his menagerie that give this film its purpose.

-This film entices its audience room to engage and have fun while gleaning its message from the margins.
+This film entices its audience to engage and have fun while gleaning its message from the margins.
 So if you wait around for this tale to told through dialogue, then you’re going to miss most of the important (and interesting) bits and leave feeling like it’s a film with little substance under the glitter and glam.

 The Greatest Showman delivers its character backstory through song and dazzling visuals.
-It entertains and keeps the film’s pace with a delightful syncopated precision.
+It entertains and keeps the film’s pace with delightful syncopated precision.

 The cinematography and set design are nothing short of amazing.
 The period costuming and site location establish time and place perfectly.
 Everything behind the scenes works together to capture the heartbeat of this period piece and sets a believable image of the times.

 I’m pretty sure I could watch the opening sequence of The Greatest Showman once a day.
 Great staging, fantastic lighting, perfect vocal drop in.
-It has the rush of an opening night, that moment of great expectation and Hugh Jackman striking a dashing pose.
+It has the rush of opening night, that moment of great expectation and Hugh Jackman striking a dashing pose.

 This scene does more than just set the tone; it sets the pace and The Greatest Showman doesn’t slow down for a single second.